+Summary: Most companies described some form of “outer header” or additional control information in the RLC SDU/PDCP PDU.
+However, one company proposed a MAC based approach instead, so there is not a unanimous view although a clear majority.
+One company noted that the various suggested approaches seem all workable.
+It should be discussed if the majority view can be agreed by the group.

 The putative functionality of an adapter layer between RLC and PDCP was discussed, with the result that some companies questioned whether an adapter was necessary on the Uu link between relay UE and eNB, and some questioned whether an adapter was necessary for the case that the short range interface is LTE sidelink.
 In any case the functions of the adapter layer need to be identified.